 Despite its name, the Bengal cat is not a tiger.
 Nor is it a leopard—mini or otherwise.
 It's a domestic cat, simple.
 Granted, it is a very exotic-looking one, but it is not a miniature wild cat.
 It will not behave like a tiger, and if you're only looking to buy one because you fancy owning a mini-wild cat, please think again.

 Every year, people buy Bengals then abandon them or turn them in at animal shelters.
-And usually because they buy one for all the wrong reasons.
-And now that I've got that little nugget of advice out of the way, here are a few facts, a general overview, for the unititiated:
+And usually, because they buy one for all the wrong reasons.
+And now that I've got that little nugget of advice out of the way, here are a few facts, a general overview, for the uninitiated:

 - You feed them the same thing you'd feed any other domestic cat: cat food.

 - They are predatory and territorial.

 And now that we've covered a few basics—on to the most frequently asked question: how much?!

 There is a lot of Bengal cat information available on the Internet.
 A lot of it is honest, just as much is spurious rubbish that serves only to do a couple of things:

 - Increase sales of the breed by questionable breeders.